Audition Songs for The Scottsboro Boys – By Character

 “That’s What He Said” – Parade

-NOTE: This is a very ensemble heavy show with lots of role doublings.
+NOTE: This is an ensemble heavy show with lots of role doublings.
 That’s why there are only audition song selections for baritones, basses, and tenors below.

 Ensemble (Baritones)